-Jesus Centres are places where the love of Jesus is expressed daily in worship, friendship and help for every type of person.
-The homeless and disadvantaged find a particular welcome at Jesus Centres.
+JCT (Jesus Centres Trust) services are designed to restore dignity and create community.
+Friendship and help is available for every type of person.
+The homeless and disadvantaged find a particular welcome at the JCT.

 Our services include:

 Open: Mon 9.15am –1:30pm; Tues–Fri 9:00-4:00pm; Sun 9:00am-10:30am.

 We currently have 8 paid staff, mostly part-time, and around 60 volunteers.
 Many of our volunteers are drawn from visitors who have accessed our services.
 Others come from our own and other churches as an opportunity to serve.